The Viking Age

 Battle of Stamford Bridge (Page Coming Soon)

 The Anglo-Saxon Chronicle.
-Edited and translated by Michael Swanton.
+Trans. by Michael Swanton.
 New York: Routledge, 1996.

 Cross, Katherine.
 Heirs of the Vikings: History and Identity in Normandy and England, c.950-c.1015.
 York Medieval Press, 2018.